piafle3005/group3/use-cases/use-case-26.md

 ### Trigger

-A request for continents population information is sent to the organisation the report is being made for.
+A request for world population data is sent to the organisations population information database.

 ## MAIN SUCCESS SCENARIO

-1. Employee requests continent population information for continents in the world.
+1. Employee requests world population information.
-2. Employee requests the continent to get population information for.
+2. Employee requests the world population data from the organisations' database.
-3. Employee extracts current continent information of the world.
+3. Employee extracts world population data from the database.
-4. Employee provides the report to organisation.
+4. Employee can share data with organisation, allowing for reports to be produced.

 ## EXTENSIONS